migupl/poc-puppeteer-lighthouse/README.md

 docker.io/library/node                            10-stretch-slim   3a7160ffbbb6   40 hours ago   151 MB
 ```

 As you can see the image name is preceded by the registry site.
-The new **poc-puppeteer-and-lighthouse** image is registered on the local machine.
+The new **poc-puppeteer-and-lighthouse**
+image is registered in the local machine.

 Nodejs and npm installed versions are